-4 The amounts charged for Sport and Recreation, Health & Dental, and Meliorist are not assessed in the Summer Term.
-Graduate Students' Association include the Operations fee of \$62.45 and CKXU is assessed at \$3.00 in the Summer term.
-Fees may differ from the amounts noted above which are charged for the Spring / Fall term.
+The amounts charged for Sport and Recreation, Health and Dental, and Meliorist are not assessed in the summer term.
+Graduate Students' Association include the Operations Fee of \$62.45 and CKXU is assessed at \$3.00 in the summer term.
+Fees may differ from the amounts noted above which are charged for the spring/fall term.

-Full Time Part Time
+Full-Time Part-Time

 Graduate Students' Association Fees components for the Fall and Spring terms are: Operations 62.45 44.98

-UPASS (Fall / Spring terms only) 79.50 79.50
+UPASS (Fall/spring terms only) 79.50 79.50

-141.95 124.48

-Representation Fee (Fall term only) 5.00 5.00

-Total Fees \$ 146.95 \$ 129.48
+Total Fees \$ 141.95 \$ 124.48

 UPASS fees are based on the cost of a one month City of Lethbridge bus pass plus \$2.50 administration.
-Spring 2019 is estimated at \$79.50, and is subject to change as rates are not available at the time of publishing.
-For criteria for opting out of the U-Pass (students living outside of the City of Lethbridge Transit System) see https://ulgsa.ca/services/u-pass/
+Spring 2020 is estimated at \$79.50, and is subject to change as rates are not available at the time of publishing.
+For criteria for opting out of the UPASS (students living outside of the City of Lethbridge Transit System) see https://ulgsa.ca/services/u-pass/

-5 The Students' Union Health and Dental Plan costs are dependent on quotes from the external insurance carrier and are subject to change.
+The Students' Union Health and Dental Plan costs are dependent on quotes from the external insurance carrier and are subject to change.
 The Students' Union Health Plan is \$142.90 for 12 months of coverage.
 The Dental Plan cost is \$136.49 for 12 months of coverage.
-Those students admitted in the Spring term are assessed \$95.28 for the Health Plan and \$90.57 for the Dental Plan, both for eight months coverage.
+Those students admitted in the spring term are assessed \$95.28 for the Health Plan and \$90.57 for the Dental Plan, both for eight months coverage.
 Contact the Students' Union office for information on opt-out procedures or refer to the "General Services" section in the Calendar for more information.

-Proposed Program & Tuition Fee increase ses for the M. Ed. pr ogram: Approximate Annual Tuition & Program Fees for Masters Programs based Proposed Proposed on standard program plan. (not including g other fees) Current Rate 2019/20 2020/21 Master of Education - Canadian \$3,368 Program Fee -CDN \$344.40 \$344.40 \$344.40 Master of Education - International \$7,877 Tuition Fee - CDN \$583.75 \$583.75 \$583.75
+1 Proposed Program and Tuition Fee incre ases for the M. Ed. program: Approximate Annual Tuition and Program Fees for master's programs Proposed Proposed based on standard program plan (not inc luding other fees).
+Current Rate 2020/21 2021/22 Master of Education - Canadian \$3,368 Program Fee - CDN \$344.40 \$344.40 \$344.40 Master of Education - International \$7,877 Tuition Fee - CDN \$583.75 \$583.75 \$583.75

-Source: Financial Services, December 2017
+Source: Financial Services, December 2018

-UNIVERSITY OF LETHBRIDGE 2018/19 ACADEMIC YEAR FEE SCHEDULE MASTER OF SCIENCE (MANAGEMENT) PROGRAM FEES
+UNIVERSITY OF LETHBRIDGE 2019/2020 ACADEMIC YEAR FEE SCHEDULE MASTER OF HEALTH SERVICES MANAGEMENT & GRADUATE CERTIFICATE IN HEALTH SERVICES MANAGEMENT